Taisuke-S/aruco/README.md

 # Operation Method
  Press the 'v' key to switch ViewMode:
       Toggle between estimation using Aruco and estimation using 3D coordinates.
+ Press the 's' key to switch Hide/Show detected Marker Information Press the 'w' key to calc Invert deformation matrix from Maker or camera Press the 'r' key to calc Relative from Maker 0 , Maker 1, or no relative

+# Output
+  transform from camera center x,y,z ( mm )
+  euler_angles roll, pitch , yaw (degree)

+# History
+1.6  Modified view data
+     Showing transforn 3D and euler_angles (roll, pitch, yaw) 2.0  Modified to support multiple markers